Vitreous body: Injury

 If the vitreous pulls away from the retina, it is known as a vitreous detachment.
 As the human body ages, the vitreous often liquefies and may collapse.
 This is more likely to occur, and occurs much earlier, in eyes that are nearsighted (myopia).
 It can also occur after injuries to the eye or inflammation in the eye (uveitis).

 The collagen fibres of the vitreous are held apart by electrical charges.
 With aging, these charges tend to reduce, and the fibres may clump together.
 Similarly, the gel may liquefy, a condition known as synaeresis, allowing cells and other organic clusters to float freely within the vitreous humour.
 These allow floaters which are perceived in the visual field as spots or fibrous strands.
 Floaters are generally harmless, but the sudden onset of recurring floaters may signify a posterior vitreous detachment or other diseases of the eye.

 Posterior vitreous detachment: Once liquid vitreous enters the sub-hyaloid space between the vitreous cortex and the retina, it may strip the vitreous cortex off the retina with each eye movement (see Saccade).

 Postmortem and forensic

 After death, the vitreous resists putrefaction longer than other body fluids.
 Within the hours, days and weeks after death, the vitreous potassium concentration rises, at such a predictable speed that vitreous potassium levels are frequently used to estimate the time since death (post-mortem interval) of a corpse.

-The metabolic exchange and equilibration between systemic circulation and vitreous humour is so slow that vitreous humour is sometimes the fluid of choice for postmortem analysis of glucose levels or substances which would be more rapidly diffused, degraded, excreted or metabolized from the general circulation.
+The metabolic exchange and equilibration between systemic circulation and vitreous humour is so slow that vitreous humour is sometimes the fluid of choice for postmortem analysis of glucose levels or substances which would be more rapidly diffused, degraded, excreted or metabolized from general circulation.

-According to Jewish religion, extracting the vitreous fluid for forensic chemical analysis is preferred to blood analysis (in case a forensic or post-mortem toxicology test is deemed necessary).
+According to Judaism, extracting the vitreous fluid for forensic chemical analysis is preferred to blood analysis (in case a forensic or post-mortem toxicology test is deemed necessary).
 This avoids the loss of even a few droplets of blood from the body prior to burial.